Skip to main content

 Filing Occupational Injury Lawsuits

 Many of my clients come to me in the hardest moments of their lives.
-They’ve suffered an occupational lung disease injury, they’ve lost a family member, their health and financial situation has deteriorated.
+They’ve suffered an occupational lung disease injury, they’ve lost a family member, and their health and financial situation have deteriorated.
 These are serious losses that they may not be able to overcome.

-It’s a fear of the future and uncertainty that has driven them to come to a lawyer and to ask, “What available legal rights are there?” in order to add some security for their future.
+The fear of the future and uncertainty have driven them to come to a lawyer and ask, “What available legal rights are there?” in order to add some security for their future.
 The Lyon Firm takes the lead and guides clients through the process of filing catastrophic workplace injury lawsuits.